LuisLithgow/old-america/README.md

 ##Introduction
-Ever been interested in searching up newspapers from early 1800's all the way to the early 20th century?
+Ever been interested in searching up American photographs from the 1800's all the way to the early 20th century?
 Search no further.
-Old America BuzzFeed delivers information about historic newspapers and select digitized newspaper pages.
+Old America PicFeed delivers information about historic drawings and photographs.

 -----
 ###User Story
-User will be able to search America's historic newspaper pages from 1836-1922.
+User will be able to search America's historic drawings and photograph catalogs from before the mid 20th century.

-User will be able to read searched article, which provides details as dates, publisher, etc.
+User will be able to read searched drawings/photographs, which provides details as dates, images and artists.

 User will be able to sigup/login.

-User will be able to save article searches.
+User will be able to save search result(s).

 -----